carjed/doomsayer/README.md

 ### Filtering options

-If you wish to apply sample-level or variant-level filters to your input data prior to running Doomsayer, we advise pre-filtering your data (e.g., using bcftools) for greater flexibility and efficiency.
+Doomsayer is designed to integrate in existing VCF processing workflows, so if you wish to apply sample-level or variant-level filters to your input data prior to running Doomsayer, we advise pre-filtering your data (e.g., using bcftools) for greater flexibility and efficiency.
 However, we have included options that enable the user to perform a few common filtering tasks directly in Doomsayer.

 #### Analyze specific samples

-`--samplefile [SAMPLEFILE]`
+`--samplefile [/path/to/kept_samples.txt]`

 *Currently only applies to VCF mode*

 To run Doomsayer on a subset of samples present in the input VCF, this parameter will read a list of sample IDs to keep (one per line) and skip all other samples in the VCF.

+#### Sample grouping file

+`--groupfile [/path/to/sample_batches.txt]`

+*Currently only applies to VCF mode*

+This parameter forces Doomsayer to evaluate mutation spectra across pooled groups of samples.
+The GROUPFILE should be a tab-delimited text file containing sample IDs in the first column and a grouping variable (e.g., plate number, sequencing date, sub-study) in the second column.
+This option is particularly useful if you wish to explicitly filter for batch effects in your data, e.g., by setting the grouping variable to be the sequencing date, study of origin, sequencing plate, or some other batch variable.

+Note that this option will assume the GROUPFILE contains all samples in the input VCF.
+If your GROUPFILE contains only a subset of samples, other samples will not be evaluated.

 #### Exclude samples with too few observations

 `--minsnvs [INT]`

 In some cases, samples may appear as outliers simply because they have very few observed SNVs.
 The `--minsnvs` parameter forces Doomsayer to only evaluate individuals with at least X observed SNVs.
 By default, `minsnvs=0`, and all samples are retained.
 If this option is enabled, the low-SNV outliers will be written to a separate file named `doomsayer_snvs_lt{X}.txt` in the output directory, and the keep/drop lists will be derived from the remaining subset of samples.

 Note that the `chisq` outlier detection mode is generally more robust to low-SNV outliers.

+#### Set maximum allele count of SNVs to include

+`--maxac [INT]`

+By default, Doomsayer will evaluate only singleton SNVs (`--maxac 1`).
+To include more common SNVs, increase the value of this parameter.
+To include all SNVs, use `--maxac 0`.
+This is not recommended when using Doomsayer for QC functionality, but may be useful for more general mutation signature analysis.

 ### Output options
 The default output consists of two plain-text files: `doomsayer_keep.txt`, containing the IDs of samples that passed the filter, and `doomsayer_drop.txt`, containing the IDs of samples that failed the filter.
 These lists can be easily integrated into bcftools, vcftools, PLINK, and other tools to exclude outlier samples from your downstream analyses.